Vehicles and rights of way

 Who is responsible?

 The surface of a BOAT is our responsibility and we are required to keep it in a suitable condition for horse riders and walkers only (please refer to path surface page).
 We may impose Traffic Regulation Orders (TROs) on some byways and this may prohibit certain classes of use (for example motor vehicles) which will be clearly signed with standard road signs.
-Our policy for making TROs as well as a list of BOATs and information on any existing restrictions can be downloaded at the bottom of this page or requested from the Countryside Access Team.
+Our policy for making TROs as well as a list of BOATs and information on any existing restrictions can be downloaded at the bottom of this page.

 Driving on byways